 91 Kings Road

 A very short walk from Brentwood Station.
 By car from the M25 drive to Brentwood High Street at the traffic lights turn right down Kings Road and the Baptist Church is about 1/2 a mile down on the right.
 There is a small car park on the venue, otherwise alternatives are street parking or Chatham Way Car Park a 5 min walk from the venue which is free after 7pm and located off Kings Road.
-The club is located upstairs, entrance at the side on Kings Chase, please contact before if the stairs are going to be an issue for disabled access (no lift).
+The club is located downstairs, entrance at the side on Kings Chase.

 Brentwood Chess Club has officially been using Digital Clocks for all their Essex League 1st team matches.

 Learn 'How To DGT' Here

 To turn on / off, press the button underneath (Turn Off when the game is finished).